MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-yum.md

 # Install Azure CLI with yum

 For Linux distributions with `yum` such as RHEL, Fedora, or CentOS, there's a package for the Azure CLI.
-This package has been tested with RHEL 7.7/8, Fedora 24 and higher, and CentOS 7/8.
+This package has been tested with RHEL 7.7, RHEL 8, Fedora 24 and higher, CentOS 7 and CentOS 8.

 [!INCLUDE [current-version](includes/current-version.md)]